 Table 1.
 List of current and planned contributing data sets for IMERG, broken out by sensor type.
-Data sets with start dates of Jan 98 extend before that time, but these data are not relevant to IMERG.
+Data sets with start dates of Jan 98 extend before that time, but these prior data are not used in IMERG.
 Square brackets ([]) indicate an estimated date.
 "M-T" stands for Megha-Tropiques.
 The M-T MADRAS instrument is not included on this list because of its short, gappy record.
-The geosynchronous IR data are processed into "even-odd" files at NESDIS.
-All data are at Level 2 (scan/pixel) except for the precipitation gauge analyses and IR data.
+The geosynchronous IR data are processed into merged files at NESDIS.
+All data are at Level 2 (scan/pixel) except for the precipitation gauge analyses and IR data, which are at Level 3 (gridded).
+PPS maintains a list of anomalies in the microwave constellation sensors at ftp://gpmweb2.pps.eosdis.nasa.gov/tsdis/AB/docs/gpm_anomalous.html.